johannschopplich/unlazy/docs/guide/installation.md

 - The `init` attribute tells the library to automatically initialize and watch all elements that have a `loading="lazy"` attribute.

 ::: info
 The short CDN URLs are meant for prototyping.
-For production usage, use a fully resolved CDN URL to avoid resolving and redirect cost:
+For production usage, use a fully resolved CDN URL to avoid resolving and redirect costs, for example: `https://unpkg.com/unlazy@1.0.0/dist/unlazy.iife.js`.
 :::

 ### Manual Initialization

-If you do not want the auto-initialize the library, remove the `init` attribute and move the scripts to end of the `<body>` tag:
+If you do not want to auto-initialize the library, remove the `init` attribute and move the scripts to end of the `<body>` tag:

 ```html
 <script src="https://unpkg.com/unlazy"></script>